Secure cookie: Background

 Cookies could contain sensitive information, such as passwords and credit card numbers, which are sent over an HTTP connection and might be stored in web browsers as plain text.
 To prevent attackers from stealing this information, cookies can be secured with attributes.

 Cookie theft and hijacking

 Various cookie hijacking techniques exist.
 The methods are not difficult to implement and can do significant damage to a user or an organization.
 Cookies that contain sensitive information such as usernames, passwords, and session identifiers can be captured using these tools once they are downloaded from a site to a web browser or accessed through a computer hard drive.

 Network threats

 Cookies that are sent over unencrypted channels can be subject to eavesdropping, i.e. the contents of the cookie can be read by the attacker.
-These types of threats can be prevented by the use of Secure Sockets Layer or SSL protocol in servers and Internet browsers although this works only if the cookies are on the network.
+These types of threats can be prevented by the use of transport layer security in servers and web browsers, although this works only if the cookies are on the network.
 One might also use cookies with only the sensitive information encrypted instead of the entirety of a data payload exchanged.